Skip to content

 Attack scenarios serve several purposes:

-Because the laboratory environment integrates Suricata, Filebeat, Elasticsearch, and Kibana, every attack produces registers that can be analyzed.
+Because the laboratory integrates Suricata, Filebeat, Elasticsearch, and Kibana, every attack produces logs and alerts that can be analyzed after the fact.

 Attack Environment